 - Support: 838 x 1079 mm

 frame: 1004 x 1242 x 70 mm

-The skull and hour-glass symbolise the inevitability of death, while the musical instruments, wine and jewels represent the fleeting pleasures of life.
+In this still-life painting the musical instruments, wine and jewels represent the fleeting pleasures of life, while the skull and hour-glass symbolise the inevitability of death.
 The open book shows a brief poem emphasising the theme of mortality.
 The Latin inscription in the top left corner comes from the Old Testament book of Ecclesiastes: ‘Vanity of vanities, all is vanity’.
-This is why such pictures are known as vanitas paintings.Edward Collier was born in Breda, in the Netherlands.
-He lived in Leiden and Amsterdam, but left for England in 1693.
+This is why such pictures are known as vanitas paintings.
+Born in the Netherlands, Collier arrived in England in 1693 to produce still-life paintings like this to sell to the English market.
 He died in London in 1708.

 Does this text contain inaccurate information or language that you feel we should improve or change?
 We would like to hear from you.

 Read technical information about this painting resulting from examination and scientific analysis by conservators and conservation scientists at Tate

 - reading, writing, printed matter(5,035)